microsoft/TypeScript-Handbook/pages/tutorials/Migrating from JavaScript.md

 }
 ```

-You could write that out as
+you could write that out as the following:

 ```ts
 export function feedPets(pets) {